 Cooperation with the African Union

-- NATO and the AU are currently reinforcing their relationship by increasing practical cooperation in areas of mutual interest.
+- NATO and the AU are reinforcing their relationship by increasing practical cooperation in areas of mutual interest.

 - Training support includes inviting AU officers to attend courses at NATO training and education facilities and delivering courses through NATO’s Mobile Education and Training Teams.